Depth-efficient proofs of quantumness: Introduction

 \subsection{Discussion and open problems}

 We've shown how existing proof of quantumness protocols can be made to work with a prover that performs constant-depth quantum computations and log-depth classical computations.
-Thus, all protocols based on TCFs can be compiled to constant-depth versions using randomized encodings and preparations of GHZ states.
+Thus, all protocols based on TCFs can be compiled to constant-depth versions using randomized encodings and preparations of cat states.

 One potential objection to our result is the practicality of this construction.
 The prover must not only run constant-depth quantum circuits, but it must do so based on the outcomes of previous measurements or based on instructions from the verifier.
 This is similar to syndrome measurements and corrections in quantum error-correcting codes and so it might seem as if the prover must have the capability of doing fault-tolerant quantum computations.
 In fact this is not the case.
-For the protocol based on strong TCFs the number of quantum-classical \emph{interleavings} --- that is, the number of alternations between performing a constant depth quantum circuit followed by a log-depth classical circuit --- is exactly three.
-The first is required for the preparation of GHZ states.
+For the protocols based on strong TCFs the number of quantum-classical \emph{interleavings} --- that is, the number of alternations between performing a constant depth quantum circuit followed by a log-depth classical circuit --- is exactly three.
+The first is required for the preparation of cat states.
 In this case, the prover simply needs to apply $X$ corrections conditioned on the outcomes of certain parity measurements.
 The prover then evaluates the randomized-encoded TCF and measures one of its registers, sending that result to the verifier.
 Conditioned on its response it either measures the remaining state in the computational basis or in the Hadamard basis.
-The prover, therefore, needs to perform only a very restricted type of conditional operations ($X$ corrections and Hadamard gates) and is only required to do this three times.
-Furthermore, the protocol is robust and some degree of noise is acceptable, provided the Inequality~\ref{eq:winrel} is violated.
-The protocol based on regular TCFs requires two additional quantum-classical interleavings, for a total of five.
+Similar operations are performed for the LWR-based construction.
+The prover, therefore, needs to do only a very restricted type of conditional operations and is only required to do this three times.
+Furthermore, the protocol is robust and some degree of noise is acceptable, provided Inequality~\ref{eq:winrel} is violated.
+When using regular TCFs, in the generic compilation scheme, the protocol requires two additional quantum-classical interleavings, for a total of five.
 This is due to the Bell-like measurement of that protocol.
 In both cases, only a small number of quantum-classical interleavings are required, unlike in a fully fault-tolerant computation where many such interleavings would be required~\cite{fowler2012surface}.